Building GIMP

 GIMP’s dependencies

 You may need to install some software to build GIMP, including a C compiler, meson, and more, plus many dependencies.
-See the OS-specific pages for this and other details:
+See the OS-specific pages for this and other details like environment etc:

 These informative files linked above are generated by our build system and shipped with the tarballs, containing version information for dependencies.